yprasad28/e-commerceProductList/README.md

 npm run dev

-## Open your browser and navigate to:
+## Open your browser and navigate to :
 http://localhost:5173